JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 ### Why share with others?

-Stanford seismologist and champion of “really reproducible” research Jon Clærbout was among the first to emphasize the importance of sharing the data and code underlying research findings[^4].
-His views were distilled by Jonathon Buckheit and David Donoho (also from Stanford) into the following slogan (emphasis from the original)[^5]:
+Stanford seismologist and champion of “really reproducible” research Jon Clærbout emphasized the importance of sharing the data and code underlying research findings[^4].
+His views were later distilled by Jonathon Buckheit and David Donoho (also from Stanford) into the following slogan (emphasis from the original)[^5]:

 *“An article about computational science in a scientific publication is not the scholarship itself, it is merely **advertising** of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.”*